wpengine/headless-docs/content-engine/README.md

 - Pages
 - Users

 As Content Engine matures, more WordPress content will become available.
-If you have suggestions for what type of content you would like to see, fill out this feedback form.
+If you have suggestions for what type of content you would like to see, fill out this [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSecvuZ_EMiTIOlTSwcW1JnPQcFbAcCOwGlhURkzBI8Ps9vFzA/viewform).

 ## Feedback

 - **Questions?** Email us ce-beta@wpengine.com
 - **Feedback**: Your feedback helps shape the future of Content Engine.
-To provide feedback, fill out our [Content Engine](https://docs.google.com/forms/d/e/1FAIpQLSecvuZ_EMiTIOlTSwcW1JnPQcFbAcCOwGlhURkzBI8Ps9vFzA/viewform).
+To provide feedback, fill out our [Content Engine Feedback Form](https://docs.google.com/forms/d/e/1FAIpQLSecvuZ_EMiTIOlTSwcW1JnPQcFbAcCOwGlhURkzBI8Ps9vFzA/viewform).